ansonlol/2113_grp107/README.md

 The program encompass the following coding elements:

 1. Generation of random game sets or events:
-- The monsters in the map are randomly generated in any position.
+- The 3 enemies on each layers are randomly generated
-- The exit in the map are randomly generated in a fixed range of position.
+- The damages or healing (the mathematical symbol and integer) of enemies are randomly generated
-- The attack power of the hero and the monster are in a ranom range.
+- The strength of boss for each levels is generated randomly according to the damages or healing in the layers in the level
-- The items retrieved after fighting the monster are randomly generated.

 2. Data structures for storing game status:
-- Integer(Health points, magic level, attack power)
+- Integer (yourheath, level, totalachievement)
+- Double (time)
-- Vector (list of items that the hero currently has)
+- Vector (list that contain the achievements of the player)
-- String (item type, descreption etc.),
+- String (accountName,  etc.)
-- 3 structs (item, position, status) tracking item information, position in the map as well as hero/monster status respectively.
+- structs (enemy) storing the mathematic symbol and the integer ranging from 1-9

 3. Dynamic memory management:
 - At the beginning of the game, the vector recording the items the hero has is empty.
 In the game whenever the hero gets an item, it will be pushed into the vector.
 Whenever the hero used an item during a fight, the vector will pop the item out.